 With horse trailers, it’s the same thing.
 To your horse, your horse trailer is a scary looking metal box that’s going to trap them and hurt them.
 It’s natural for them to be anxious around the trailer, especially if they’ve had bad experiences in the past.
 But, with time and training, your horse can become comfortable around the trailer and your loading and unloading experience with your horse will stop being such a nightmare.

 When your horse experiences stress around your trailer, his heart rate goes up, and he might start sweating intensely and even become dehydrated.
-A stressed horse’s body releases cortisol, then adrenaline and epinephrine – all hormones that rouse your horse and could make him do things he usually wouldn’t do.
+Anxiety in horses can causes a horse's body to release cortisol, then adrenaline and epinephrine - all hormones that rouse your horse and could make him do things he usually wouldn't do.

 This physical “fight or flight” reactions can put your horse in danger.
 If you manage to get your horse into the trailer in an anxious and stressed physical state, it’s likely that his cortisol levels will be elevated during the whole journey.
 He’ll probably arrive at your destination shaking, nervous, and exhausted.
 When your horse is stressed and anxious, he might contract an illness like shipping fever, also known as pleuropneumonia, which can lead to a persistent and intense cough.

 Anxiety in horses is not only dangerous for the horse, but it’s also dangerous for you as well.
 Many horse owners try all sorts of things to get their anxious horse into the trailer.
 While they might start of with bribing him with treats and gently coaxing him into the trailer, as tensions build, they might resort to methods that put both them and their horse in danger.